by Tony Novak, CPA, MBA, MT

 and publicize medical cost information for consumer

 including insurance and non-insured benefits, will

 be reported to the IRS on Form W2.
 This has no

 immediate effect on taxes although it does provide a

 reporting method for taxes to be assessed in the future.

 Savings Accounts and other no-insured health plans.

-Some small businesses may receive a subsidy to partially
+Small businesses may receive a financial grant to partially

 cover the cost of adding a wellness benefits to their